Justia Lawyer Rating

 Contact a Cook County DUI Defense Lawyer Today

 Punishments for any DUI-related charge are serious – even a civil penalty like the statutory summary suspension.
 If you are facing a statutory summary suspension as part of a DUI case, you need a seasoned Orland Park DUI defense attorney to provide the best defense possible.
-At the Law Office of John S. Fotopoulos, P.C., we can help you with your DUI case every step of the way.
+At the Fotopoulos Law Office, we can help you with your DUI case every step of the way.
 It all starts with a phone call – call our office today at 708-942-8400 to schedule a free consultation.

 Sources: